devops4lib/DevOpsSummit/2018/schedule.md

 Breakout tips
 ---
-* Select a notetaker, a timekeeper, and a gatekeeper
+* Select a facilitator, a notetaker, a timekeeper, and a gatekeeper
 * Start with a problem statement or try to answer the following questions:
   * What do we do well?
   * What would you like to improve?